From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Enabling Technologies and Potential Applications

 \subsubsection{Semantic Communications}

+Semantic communications shift the goal from accurate bit-level recovery to successful delivery of task-relevant meaning, intentionally discarding redundancy that does not affect the downstream task.
+Rather than reconstructing raw messages with minimal bit error, semantic systems interpret context, intent, and importance, and transmit only representations that materially influence the receiver’s inference or action. {This design can be captured by a task-oriented objective

-Rather than accurate bit-level transmission, semantic communications move the focus to successful delivery of task-relevant meaning while discarding bit redundancy.
-Instead of reconstructing transmitted messages with minimal bit error, semantic communication systems seek to understand the context, intent, and importance of the transmitted information, transmitting only the elements that directly affect the receiver's task or inference.
-In LAWNs, a semantic-aware node may extract high-level descriptions rather than raw sensor data and transmit only the essential semantic representations, as discussed in the interest-based image segment transmission scheme\cite{10475844 }.
-This greatly reduces bandwidth consumption and energy usage, which is especially valuable for power-constrained drones.
-For example, rather than streaming a full 4K video feed, a drone may send a concise semantic message such as ``three pedestrians crossing in two seconds,'' allowing other LAWN nodes to react without processing the raw visual data.
-Semantic awareness also allows smarter control decisions.
-The controller can prioritize flows based on semantic importance, dynamically allocating bandwidth where it yields most task gain.
-To deploy semantic communications in the LAWN, the resource-constrained drones must run relatively sophisticated AI to interpret raw data.
-Another challenge is trust and correctness since some details are intentionally lost.
-In critical applications, an incorrect or oversimplified semantic message could lead to wrong decisions.
+where $s$ denotes the underlying task-relevant state, $\hat{s}$ is its reconstruction at the receiver, and $\mathcal{L}_{task}(\cdot)$ measures task degradation such as missed detection cost or control-performance loss.
+Furthermore, $R$ is the utilized data rate bounded by the maximum channel capacity $R_{max}$, and $\Pr(\text{unsafe})$ is the probability of a safety violation bounded by a stringent threshold $\epsilon$.} In LAWNs, a semantic-aware node may extract high-level descriptions from raw sensor streams and transmit only essential semantic representations, as in interest-based image-segment transmission~\cite{10475844}.
+This can significantly reduce bandwidth consumption and energy usage, which is particularly valuable for battery-constrained drones.
+For example, instead of streaming a full 4K video feed, a drone may transmit a concise semantic report such as ``three pedestrians crossing in two seconds,'' enabling other nodes to react without processing raw imagery.
+Semantic awareness can also support smarter control and scheduling by prioritizing flows based on task importance.
+However, semantic compression typically requires onboard or edge intelligence for interpretation, and it raises trust and correctness concerns: in safety-critical missions, incorrect or over-compressed semantic messages may lead to poor decisions\cite{li2021cross}.